What Is SEO?

 What Is the Difference Between SEO and SEM?

-Search engine marketing (SEM) is an umbrella term that includes SEO, PPC, and other marketing techniques that involve search engines.
-If you are adding SEO to your digital marketing strategy this year, you are adding SEM.
+Search engine marketing (SEM) is an umbrella term that includes SEO, PPC, and other marketing techniques that involve search engines such as Google, Yahoo and Bing.

 What Is “Black-Hat” SEO?
 What Is “White-Hat” SEO?